johyexson/Sales-Performance-Analysis/README.md

 # Introduction
 Haladex Water Production Company is a corporation that specializes in the manufacturing and production of satchet and bottled water.
 During my quest to volunteer as a data analyst for production companies in order to gain hands-on experience in the field, I got a referral from a company I once volunteered for and I was approached by Haladex's manager who expressed interest in having me analyse their production and sales records to determine how sales growth can be enhanced.
 # Business Task
-Analyse production and sales record in order to determine sales growth and areas of improvement in production techniques
+Analyse production and sales record in order to determine sales growth and give recommendations on areas of improvement in production techniques
 # Data Source
 The sales record were provided by the manager of the company and necessary procedures were taken to ensure data integrity and privacy protection.
 However, for this project I did a simulation of the analysis I carried out using the company data in order to avoid the issue of privacy invasion.
 # Tools